ryanzam/MinimalApi/README.md

 # MinimalApi
-overview of minimal api project with dotnet6
+An overview of minimal api project with dotnet6